bhisaac/5eFP/5eFP-SRD.md

 Encounter type describes what kind of encounter it is.

 ## Monster
-A monster’s statistics, sometimes referred to as its **stat block**, provide the essential information that you need to run the monster.
+A monster’s statistics is determined by the encounter , sometimes referred to as its **stat block**, provide the essential information that you need to run the monster.

 >Monster encounters use one of three templates:
 >